Descriptive set theory: Universality properties

-Because of these universality properties, and because the Baire space $\mathcal{N}$ has the convenient property that it is homeomorphic to $\mathcal{N}^\omega$, many results in descriptive set theory are proved in the context of Baire space alone.
+Because of these properties, and because the Baire space $\N^\N$ has the convenient property that it is homeomorphic to $(\N^\N)^\N$, many results in descriptive set theory are proved in the context of the Baire space alone.

 Borel sets

 The class of Borel sets of a topological space X consists of all sets in the smallest σ-algebra containing the open sets of X. This means that the Borel sets of X are the smallest collection of sets such that: